-In the warm, subtropical waters of the Gulf of Mexico, roughly 100 miles south of the Texas-Louisiana border, there lies a secret garden.
+In the warm, subtropical waters of the Gulf of Mexico, roughly 161 kilometers (100 miles) south of the Texas-Louisiana border, there lies a secret garden.
 East and West Flower Garden Banks, and nearby Stetson Bank, are unique underwater features festooned with colorful sponges, textured sea plants, and myriad marine life living among more than 20 species of hard corals.
-Arising some 450 feet from the depths of the Gulf are underwater mountains called salt domes, upon which the banks’ reef communities reside in waters from 55 to 130 feet deep.
+Arising some 137 meters (450 feet) from the depths of the Gulf are underwater mountains called salt domes, upon which the banks’ reef communities reside in waters from 16.8 to 39.6 meters (55 to 130 feet) deep.

 NOAA’s Flower Garden Banks National Marine Sanctuary protects these special marine areas, each of which has its own set of boundaries.
 Discovered at the turn of the 20th century by fishermen in search of snapper and grouper, the banks’ colorful reefs are the northernmost in the continental United States.
-The closest tropical reefs lie 400 miles away, off the coast of Tampico, just north of Veracruz, Mexico.
+The closest tropical reefs lie 644 kilometers (400 miles) away, off the coast of Tampico, just north of Veracruz, Mexico.

 While it may not be easy to reach the Sanctuary — you’ll have to travel by boat — the rewards are great for intrepid travelers who wish to experience the wonders of its pristine offshore reefs.
 Several commercial diving and fishing charter operators take people out to the sanctuary and to nearby oil and gas platforms.